 - (a) NAPW has the requisite corporate power and authority to enter into this Agreement and to consummate the transactions contemplated hereby.
-The execution and delivery of this Agreement and the consummation of the transactions contemplated hereby have been duly and validly authorized by the NAPW Board of Directors and, except for (i) the NAPW Stockholder Approval and (ii) the filing of the Certificates of Merger with the Secretary of State of the State of Delaware and the New York Department of State, no other corporate proceedings on the part of NAPW are necessary to authorize this Agreement or the consummation of the transactions contemplated hereby.
-The NAPW Board of Directors, at a meeting duly called and held, has by unanimous vote of all its members, duly adopted resolutions (i) determining that it is in the best interests of NAPW and its stockholders, and declared it advisable, to enter into this Agreement, (ii) approving this Agreement and authorizing the execution, delivery and performance of this Agreement and the consummation of the transactions contemplated hereby, including the Merger, (iii) directing that the NAPW Stockholder Approval Matters be submitted to a vote at a meeting of stockholders of NAPW and, assuming this Agreement constitutes the valid and binding agreement of the NAPW Stockholder Approval Matters (the item set forth in clause (iv) of this sentence, the "NAPW Recommendation").
-This Agreement has been duly and validly executed and delivered by NAPW and, assuming this Agreement constitutes the valid and binding agreement of NAPW, enforceable against NAPW in accordance with its terms, except as such enforceability may be limited by applicable bankruptcy, insolvency, reorganization, moratorium or other similar Laws affecting the enforcement of creditors rights generally, and general principles of equity (regardless of whether such enforceability is considered in a proceeding at Law or in equity). - (b) Subject to the accuracy of the representations and warranties of PDN and Merger Sub in Section 4.2(b), no authorization, consent, permit, action or approval of, or filing with, or notification to, any United States federal, state or local, provincial or foreign governmental or regulatory agency, commission, court, body, entity or authority (each, a "Governmental Entity") is necessary under applicable Law for the consummation by NAPW of the transactions contemplated by this Agreement, except for such authorizations, consents, permits, actions, approvals, notifications or filings required under (i) the NYCL and the DGCL, (ii) the Securities Act of 1933, as amended (the "Securities Act"), (iii) the Securities Exchange
+The execution and delivery of this Agreement of Merger with the Secretary of State of the State of Delaware and the New York Department of State, no other corporate proceedings on the part of NAPW Stockholder Approval and (ii) the filing of the Certificates of Merger with the Secretary of State of Delaware and the New York Department of State, no other corporate proceedings on the part of NAPW are necessary to authorize this Agreement or the consummation of the transactions contemplated hereby.
+The NAPW Board of Directors, at a meeting duly called and held, has by unanimous vote of all its members, duly adopted resolutions (i) determining that it is in the best interests of NAPW and its stockholders, and declared it advisable, to enter into this Agreement, (ii) approving this Agreement and authorizing the execution, delivery and performance of this Agreement and the consummation of the transactions contemplated hereby, including the Merger, (iii) directing that the NAPW Stockholder Approval Matters be submitted to a vote at a meeting of stockholders of NAPW and, assuming this Agreement constitutes the valid and binding agreement of NAPW, enforceable against NAPW in accordance with its terms, except as such enforceability may be limited by applicable bankruptey, insolvency, reorganization, moratorium or other similar Laws affecting the enforcement of creditors rights generally, and general principles of equity (regardless of whether such enforceability is considered in a proceeding at Law or in equity). - (b) Subject to the accuracy of the representations and warranties of PDN and Merger Sub in Section 4.2(b), no authorization, consent, permit, action or approval of, or filing with, or notification to, any United States federal, state or local, provincial or foreign governmental or regulatory agency, commission, court, body, entity or authority (each, a "Governmental Entity") is necessary under applicable Law for the consummation by NAPW of the transactions contemplated by this Agreement, except for such authorizations, consents, permits, actions, approvals, notifications or filings required under (i) the NYCL and the DGCL, (ii) the Securities Act of 1933, as amended (the "Securities Act"), (iii) the Securities Exchange